Followers

 In the Crosshairs

-From somewhere far off, an American rifleman cocked his hammer and gazed down the long barrel of his rifle, leveling it on a red-coated figure on a horse.
-Legend has it the sniper was Private Tim Murphy who allegedly said, “That is a gallant officer, but he must die.”
-He squeezed the trigger, the hammer cracked down, ignited the firing pan, and launched a ball that just missed Fraser.
-A second shot struck his saddle but Fraser ignored the fire.
-Ignoring pleas from his aides, he continued until a third shot struck home with a ball into his belly – a mortal wound.
+From somewhere far off, an American rifleman cocked his hammer and gazed down the long barrel of his rifle, leveling it on a red-coated figure on horseback.
+Legend has it that the sniper was Private Tim Murphy, who allegedly said, “That is a gallant officer, but he must die.”
+He squeezed the trigger; the hammer cracked down, igniting the firing pan and launching a ball that just missed Fraser.
+A second shot struck his saddle, but Fraser ignored the fire.
+Ignoring pleas from his aides, he continued until a third shot hit home with a ball into his belly – a mortal wound.

 American Riflemen moving into firing positions